Jeffrey M. Smith: Consumer activist

 Smith has opposed the use of genetically modified foods since they were introduced in the 1990s.
 As of 2000, Smith was the spokesperson and vice president for the accredited genetically modified organism (GMO) testing company, Genetic ID.
 Smith authored the books Seeds of Deception in 2003 and Genetic Roulette in 2007.
 In 2012 Smith directed and produced Genetic Roulette, a documentary film narrated by Lisa Oz and critical of genetically modified food.
-Smith is the founder and current executive director of the Institute for Responsible Technology.
+Smith is the founder and current executive director of the Institute for Responsible Technology, which he founded in 2003.

 A variety of American organic food companies see Smith "as a champion for their interests", and Smith's supporters describe him as "arguably the world's foremost expert on the topic of genetically modified foods".
 In contrast, others such as Michael Specter, writing in The New Yorker, reported that Smith was presented as a "scientist" on The Dr. Oz Show despite his lack of any scientific experience.
 Bruce Chassy, a molecular biologist and food scientist, wrote to the show arguing that Smith's "only professional experience prior to taking up his crusade against biotechnology is as a ballroom-dance teacher, yogic flying instructor, and political candidate for the Maharishi cult’s natural-law party."